 Our highly skilled middle school teachers also serve as advisors to our middle school students.
 They are confidants, counselors, and experts in the teen years, who motivate their students with meaningful literature, math concepts, Talmudic studies, science labs, and more.

-Davida Cytron, Middle School Team Coordinator and Grades 7 and 8 Math Teacher, earned her B.A. in History and Hebrew from the University of Wisconsin and her Masters in Adolescent Education from Bank Street College.
+Davida Cytron, Middle School Team Coordinator and Math Teacher, earned her B.A. in History and Hebrew from the University of Wisconsin and her Masters in Adolescent Education from Bank Street College.
 Prior to joining the Heilicher faculty in 2007, Davida taught fourth grade at The Bernard Zell Anshe Emet Day School in Chicago.
 Davida is also the parent of two Heilicher alumni.
 In her free time Davida enjoys cooking, reading, yoga and amateur mixology.

-Mollie Divine, Grades 6 and 7 Math Teacher, earned her B.S. in Elementary Education with a Minor in Health Education from the University of Wisconsin-Madison.
+Mollie Divine, Middle School Math Teacher, earned her B.S. in Elementary Education with a Minor in Health Education from the University of Wisconsin-Madison.
 In addition to teaching, she has taken graduate level courses at Hamline University with a focus on math education in both elementary and middle school.
 Prior to joining the Heilicher faculty in 2007, Mollie taught a fourth and fifth grade resource class at Shabonee Elementary School in Northbrook, Illinois.
 Mollie currently resides in St. Louis Park with her husband Jason and her sons Rudy and Arne.
 When she is not at school, she enjoys spending time with family and friends, watching sports, attending yoga classes, cooking, and being at the lakes as often as the Minneapolis weather will permit.

 Annika Graif, M.A.T., Grade 6 General Studies Teacher, earned her B.A. in History with a Religious Studies certificate from the University of Wisconsin and her Master of Arts in Teaching degree from Hamline University.
 She has taught a variety of grades including fourth, fifth, and middle school social studies.
 No matter the grade or subject, Annika enjoys cultivating students' curiosity, creativity, and love for learning.
 She lives in Minnetonka with her husband and two sons.
 In her free time, Annika enjoys spending time outdoors, traveling and visiting museums